MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/plan/Plan-Software-Defined-Networking.md

 ---
 # Plan Software Defined Networking

->Applies To: Windows Server Technical Preview
+>Applies To: Windows Server 2016

-The topics in this section provide deployment planning and prerequisite information about the Software Defined Networking technologies that are included in Windows Server&reg; 2016 Technical Preview.
+The topics in this section provide deployment planning and prerequisite information about the Software Defined Networking technologies that are included in Windows Server 2016.

-This section includes the following topics.
+This section includes the following topics:
 - [Plan a Software Defined Networking Infrastructure](../../sdn/plan/Plan-a-Software-Defined-Network-Infrastructure.md)
 - [Installation and Preparation Requirements for Deploying Network Controller](../../sdn/plan/Installation-and-Preparation-Requirements-for-Deploying-Network-Controller.md)